nikmanG/SH-Server/README.md

 I am going to try do some devlogs of this on YouTube and save details in [LOGS.md](LOGS.md).
 The videos will address the technical side while the Log page will just be a brief explanation of what the game state currently is.
 Since this isn't a production project, my main focus will be the development itself.

+## How to set up the game
+You can't.
+It's currently still in glorified socket chat state.